raspberry pi quake3 installation

 Download now

-It has become relatively simple over time.
-As a result, we will see how to install it on your Raspberry Pi
+It has become relatively easy over time.
+So let’s see how to install it on your Raspberry Pi.

-Don’t expect something amazing, as the Raspberry Pi remains a miniature PC, and therefore its primary goal isn’t necessarily to run video games in 3D
+Don’t expect anything amazing, because the Raspberry Pi is still a miniature PC, and therefore its primary goal is not necessarily to run video games in 3D.

-But it’s a small project we’re proud to do on such a small computer, and I’m going to explain how you can do it
+But it’s a small project that we’re proud to be able to do on such a small computer, and I’m going to explain how you can do it.

 How to install Quake 3 on a Raspberry Pi?